skyeaaron/LogicMinimizer/README.md

 It requires specifying a config file as a command line argument.

-The config file can have an absolute path or relative to current directory.
+The config file can have an absolute path or a path relative to current directory.

 ## Inputs required from the user ##
 1. Save a config file